Date Posted: September 1, 2022

 - Develop lesson plans and instructional materials providing effective teaching strategies while adhering to the District philosophy and vision.

 - Create a classroom environment that responds to the needs of individual learners; Develop reasonable rules of classroom behavior and appropriate techniques; Translate lesson plans into learning experiences in a classroom environment conducive to learning by employing a variety of appropriate teaching strategies; Maximize time on task.

-- Plans and implements a program of study designed to meet individual student needs including adhering to state and federal requirements for due process; Evaluate accomplishments of students on a regular basis using multiple assessment methods; Provide progress and interim reports for feedback.
+- Plans and implements a program of study designed to meet individual student needs including adhering to state and federal requirements; Evaluate accomplishments of students on a regular basis using multiple assessment methods; Provide progress and interim reports for feedback.

 - Communicate with parents in a timely manner; Maintain positive and constructive communication with students, staff, parents, and community.